rnelsonchem/gcmstools/docs/start.rst

 #. :ref:`Basic Usage <basics>`: This section covers the usage of *gcmstools*
    to manipulate and plot GCMS data.

-#. :ref:`Fitting <fit>`: The information in this section covers manual fitting of a
-   GCMS data set.
+#.
+Referencing: Incorporate reference data along with the GCMS data set.

+#. :ref:`Fitting <fit>`: Manually fit the GCMS data set using the reference
+   information.

+#. :ref:`Calibration <cal>`: Make a calibration file and use this to extract
+   generate concentration information from your data.

-#. :ref:`Calibration <cal>` and :ref:`Batch Processing <batch>`: These final
+#. :ref:`Batch Processing <batch>`: Covers a simple function for automating
-   sections cover calibration curves and automated data extraction.

-You can skip to the final sections if all you want to do is automate some data extractions.
-It is not necessary to understand the basics of data manipulation/plotting as those tasks are automated in the calibration and batch processing steps.
+   this entire process.
+You can skip to this final sections if all you want to do is automate some data extractions.
+It is not necessary to understand the basics of data manipulation/plotting.

 .. note::